LaunchAcademy/node-group-project-final/node-group-project.md

   - email
   - home_status
   - application_status (default value of `"pending"`)
-  - adoptable_pet_id (FOREIGN KEY for the `adoptable_pets` table)
+  - pet_id (FOREIGN KEY for the `pets` table)
-- At the bottom of the `/pets/{specific pet type}/:id` page there should be a button that says `Adopt Me!` which will render a form to adopt the specific animal on the same page
+- At the bottom of the `/pets/:id` page there should be a button that says `Adopt Me!` which will render a form to adopt the specific animal on the same page
 - The form is only displayed on the `pet show page` after the `Adopt Me!` button has been clicked.
 - The form requires the following information:
   - Name